ring-lang/ring/marketing/website/README.md

 Please never modify the html files directly because these files are generated automatically from templates using a simple Ring program

-To modify the data in the website just modify the data files in the source folder
+To modify the data in the website just modify the data files in the source/data folder

-To modify the representation/style just modify the template files in the source folder
+To modify the representation/style just modify the template files in the source/template folder

-After modifying data/template files run the source/build.bat file to generate the HTML files (This will run build.ring)
+After modifying data/template files run the source/build.bat file to generate the HTML files (This will run source/build.ring)

 ## Advantages